 "[…]the unfettered mind, The boundless spirit’s mere imagination, Will strive in vain for pure perfection’s heights. "

 He goes on to resolve the paradox with the idea that it is through limitation that greatness distinguishes itself.
 In the same way there is only one universe, the ability to accomplish something good and enduring in that universe requires us to discover and know something truthful about it.
 The universe is free, but in order to discover this freedom and achieve something great, one must desire to know how it works, lest their hopes come crashing down.
 In a word: one does not gain a greater freedom to fly, without first knowing something about the laws of gravity.
 Greatness is achieved by taking on all the obstacles that present themselves on the path to that goal.

 In even such a simple yet beautiful little poem like the Lerchengesang, we can see how the poet uses the tension that he creates through the juxtaposition of different images in a way that reflects the movement of the idea itself; the twilight, the distant voices, the spring air all help further the tension between the transition of two different worlds.
 The poet is guided by his creative instincts, which provide the images that allow him to elaborate the creative process existing within his mind.
 As a result, the reader can partake in this same subjective process, through a series of objective steps — the poet has created a true poetic metaphor.
 The gulf between the subjective and objective magically flies away.

 Such things are not a question of taste.

-Hear this poem "off the page" in Brahms' beautiful musical setting:
+Listen this poem taken "off the page" with Brahms' beautiful musical setting: